 Wherever you are in the UK we can host a gin tasting for you.
-We host gin tastings in Staffordshire, the Peak District and throughout the UK.
+We host gin tastings in Staffordshire, the Peak District as well as throughout the UK.
 We also host gin and whisky tastings for private parties and at corporate events.
 We regularly host gin tastings for special occasions such as stag parties or hen parties at large self catering houses in the Peak District, in the Lake District, in Scotland and pretty much everywhere else in the UK..

-During our Gin Tasting Experience, guests will taste 6 gins neat before preparing the perfect serve gin & tonic with garnishes as suggested by the distillers.
-Our events are fun and informative and are enjoyed by those both new to the wonderful world of gin and by seasoned enthusiasts!
+During our Gin Tastings guests taste 6 gins neat before preparing the perfect serve gin & tonic with garnishes as suggested by the distillers.
+Our tastings are fun and informative and are enjoyed by those both new to the wonderful world of gin and by seasoned enthusiasts!

 Private Gin Tastings

 As well as our regular scheduled gin tasting events around the UK, we arrange private tastings for private parties, stag parties, hen parties, corporate events and for special birthdays.

 If you would like to enquire about our gin tastings, to check availability or to book, please complete the form below and we will get back to you very quickly.
 Alternatively call David on 07875 405 980.

 When you join one of our gin tastings you can expect it to be a little different.
 Having worked in the distilling industry for many years, we know that the distiller who has painstakingly crafted the gin before you, wants you to be able to taste the spirit and to appreciate the difference between their gin and those produced by their competitors.
 The spirit is the heart and soul of any distillery, whether it be destined for a fine single malt whisky or for a premium London dry gin.